FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 2. A search corpus
 3. Span tables that correspond to different span sizes and types
 4. Metadata tables that track query usage
-5. A graph citation table
+5. A graph citation table that is used to store bibliometric data

 <details markdown="1">
 <summary>UML Relational Diagram</summary>